Information of Building Dimensions

 Standard Dimensions Below Are Building and Building Design,

-- The minimum foundation depth is kept 1 metre below ground level in order to be free from weather effects and better stability.
+- The minimum foundation depth, a crucial aspect when considering the bold and underline(size of building), is kept 1 metre below ground level.
 The foundation’s width should be so large that the soil’s stress is securely carried.

 - Minimum plinth dimension: Height of a plinth can be between 300 mm to 600 mm.
 The minimum plinth height is 600 mm for accommodation at water-prone and important buildings.
 The building has a majestic appearance with a larger plinth height.